You're the Inspiration: A Collection

 You're the Inspiration: A Collection is the sixth solo album by Peter Cetera released in 1997.
 It was the second album released by Cetera for River North Records.
-While labeled as a 'collection', the album is not really a compilation of 'Greatest Hits', but rather a collection of previously recorded duets, a few new songs and a few re-recordings of old Chicago hits.
+The album is a collection of previously recorded duets, a few new songs and a few re-recordings of old Chicago hits.

 Background

 Following the release of One Clear Voice in 1995, Peter Cetera and his label began the task of creating a "greatest hits" type package to release.
 This proved to be challenging as many of Cetera's charting singles were from the four albums he had released under former label, Warner Brothers.
 Compounding the problem further, he had charting duet singles on albums by Agnetha Fältskog and Cher, which were the property of their record labels.
 In addition, many of his hits from his career as a member of the band Chicago were the property of either Warner Brothers or his old band mates.
 When River North approached Chicago and their self-run record label, Chicago Records, about licensing the master recordings, the band refused outright.
 In 1997 and 1998, Chicago Records used the songs on two The Heart of Chicago greatest hits packages put out in a partnership between Chicago Records and Warner Brothers.

 While the label sorted out the licensing his duet hits with Warner, Geffen and WEA, Cetera stepped into the studio to record five songs for the compilation.
 The first two were original songs, "Do You Love Me That Much?" and "She Doesn't Need Me Anymore".
 The latter was a song about Cetera's daughter Claire, who turned 14 shortly after the album was released.
 The other three were new recordings of Cetera's Chicago hits, "If You Leave Me Now", "Baby, What a Big Surprise" and "You're the Inspiration".
 The song keys were lowered a whole step down to suit Cetera's loss of range.
 "You're the Inspiration" sounded country flavored while "Baby, What a Big Surprise" had a harder edge electric guitar than the original due to the lower keys and was missing the final verse.

 In the end, the album featured all of Cetera's hit duets, along with two new songs and three re-recorded songs.